JeffPo's Model Trains Page

 This image is just me thinking on "paper", with 5ft x 8ft benchwork/tables.

-I think I'm going to run a layout in an L-shape against the right long side wall and the shorter window wall.
+I think I'm going to run a layout in an L-shape against the right long side wall and the shorter window wall (wall opposite the main French doors).
 At first I was thinking the layout will be a run of 4ft x 16ft in the long arm of the L-shape, and a run of 4ft x 8ft in the short arm of the L-shape, all made from 4x8 sheets of plywood.
 However, I've discovered that if I use Fastrack, I can't really get two track loops to fit on a 4ft diameter board.
 So I really need about a 4.5ft to 5ft wide surface.
 So now I'm thinking I'll do 5ft x 16ft for the long arm of the L-shape.
 5ft really uses up the room space, but I think it's necessary for the track and any buildings I add.
 I'm also going to have to alter the short arm of the L-shape because if I do 5ft x 8ft I won't be able to open the door to the paint studio.
 So it's going to have to be shorter, and possibly more narrow.
-I'm also thinking about a possible bookshelf in that far left corner so what would also mean I need a shorter arm of the L-shape over there.

 The image you see above is just me dabbling with the size and shape to get an idea of how it would look.
 I probably won't have enough space for the rail yard I've got drawn, especially if I want to add buildings.
 Notice that the long arm of the run has the two tables pulled a bit apart, and that the track cuts the corner going from the long arm onto the short arm.
 That's on purpose.
 I'm thinking of using truss bridges in these areas.
 I want my bridges to really be functional.
 I want a lot, but have limited space to do it all.
 O-gauge takes up a lot of room!
 My desire is to have two independent lines of freight and passenger.
 I'd also like to have a trolley system and a coal mining system.
 And of course, buildings, operating accessories and such.
 A rail yard would be nice for parking railcars and making up trains, but I think I'd give it up for buildings and operating accessories.
 I could also elevate the trolley and/or mining system to get it off the main board.
 This might also look better and give the layout some dimension.
 I'd also like to have a mountain somewhere on the layout, which would probably be associated with the mining system.
-The natural location for this is probably the far right corner.
+The natural location for this is probably the far right corner (as viewed from the main doors).
 My main desire is still just running the trains, not modeling.
 So it doesn't have to look realistic, nor does it have to be all planned out.
 My first step is going to be to construct the long arm of the L-shape and get some track in place so I can just see the trains go.
 I'll probably just start out with two simple, independent ovals.
+I plan on putting some type of carpet on top, both as decoration and to deaden the sound.

-I'm also planning on displaying some of my railroad lanterns in this room in some fashion.
+I'm also planning on displaying some of my railroad lantern collection in this room in some fashion.
 Instead of shelves, or hooks directly in the wall, I might use long boards (i.e. 2x4 boards) mounted to the wall that I put the hooks in.

 Trains for Kids